btgrant-76/MW-BDE-r2-guide/README.md

 ### Step 1A: Program Pro Micro

+:warning: **You must program the controller with BDE Rev2 firmware before it will work as a keyboard.** :warning:

 Don't skip this step; you're only postponing the inevitable, and if it turns out your controller is defective you'll regret it.

 When you plug the controller in before flashing, it should show up to your OS as a new device: